RecordEvolution/ReswarmOS/doc/README.md

 To build a custom Linux image and make it production ready we have to consider _four building blocks_  corresponding to a four step production process.
-These essentials compontents are
+These essentials components are

 1. Boot Process and Bootloader
 1. Kernel
-1. Root Filesystem
+1. Root Filesystem (including packages and utilies)
 1. OS Image

 In case, we build the system for an architecture differing from the host